 Ghana: The decision to achieve full sanitation coverage (and associated policy decisions) was the result of long-term WV advocacy through CVA in districts as well as at the national level.
 CVA was used to engage district assemblies and civil societies to advocate the government to adopt a policy and timeframe on universal sanitation - through extensive use of Community-Led Total Sanitation (CLTS) and the accountability of districts in policy implementation.
 CVA has been used to create collective responsibility (among communities and local players) for the implementation of adapted solutions to WASH problems identified locally.
-WV Ghana sensitised communities to dialogue for quality WASH services as part of enhancing social accountability.
-Once communities are well informed about WASH policies and standards, as well as the appropriate channels, they are enabled to take collective responsibility for WASH services, as well as to assess facilities to ensure they are in line with the polices and standards.93 facilities.
-At the local level, WV India motivates schoolteachers, village leaders and parents to meet the local elected member of the Legislative Assembly and Member of Parliament to advocate for allocation of funds (from their annual development funds) for school toilets, buildings and fencing walls.
-Many Gram Panchayats (Village Councils) now provide janitors at the schools for cleaning, and many case funds have been allocated for minor repairs.
-This effort also resulted in many cases where increased fund allocations were made for school infrastructure development.
-As a member of the National Sanitation and Water coalition, WV India contributed to the annual policy review and to a Pre-Budget Consultation held by the Ministry of Finance on WASH.
-WV India has also been selected as a sector implementation partner for the Department of Drinking Water & Sanitation (Ministry of Jal Shaktiin) with a goal of reaching every household with taps.
+WV Ghana sensitised communities are well informed about WASH services as part of enhancing social accountability.
+Once communities are well informed about WASH policies and standards, as well as the appropriate channels, they are enabled to take collective responsibility for WASH services, as well as to assess facilities to ensure they are in line with the polices and standards.92

 India: WV worked with Rotary International as a major partner in the WASH in Schools programme, with a goal of influencing the Clean School Mission of the Indian government.
-As a result, Clean School prescribes that local government and municipalities allocate a portion of funds for the operation and maintenance of school
+As a result, Clean School prescribes that local government and municipalities allocate a portion of funds for the operation and maintenance of school facilities.
+At the local level, WV India motivates schoolteachers, village leaders and parents to meet the local elected member of the Legislative Assembly and Member of Parliament to